Reviews You Can Rely On

 Our Verdict

 The Atomic Backland Tour binding represents, to our accomplished test team, the “state of the art.”
 Ironically, there is literally nothing new in the technology employed.
 We have tested two generations over almost five years now.
 This is a simple binding combining proven features with polished execution.
 Surely more complex and sophisticated bindings exist, with features and attributes that address specific concerns of narrow profiles of users.
 However, for most backcountry skiers, these other products offer solutions without problems at a weight and reliability and ease of use cost that isn't worth it.
 The Backland Tour is exactly the same, aside from color, as the Salomon Mountain binding.
 Salomon and Atomic, as companies, are intertwined.
 They brand this same binding design with different model names.
 All we say about the Atomic can be said about the Salomon Mountain.
-Check out how it compares to the competition in our article on the best AT bindings.
+Check out how it compares to the competition in our review of AT bindings.

 REASONS TO BUY